telerik/teststudio-docs/docs/automated-tests/recording/recording-dialogs.md

 </tr>
 <table>

-## Download and Upload File Dialogs
+## Download and Upload File Dialogs in Web Test

 The Download and Upload file actions usually require more than one single interaction with the dialog.
 Test Studio recording process detects the user actions to choose a folder and file and represents these into a single step to handle the dialog.

 > __Note__
 ><br>
 ><br>
 > The __user needs to have read/write permissions for the folders__ in which is the file to upload or save.
-Check here if you get prompted for insufficent permissions
+Check <a href="/troubleshooting-guide/test-execution-problems-tg/download-dialog-access-denied" target="_blank">here if you get prompted for insufficient permissions</a>.

 ### Upload Dialog